SyntaxColoring/irc/ansible/README.md

 * Installs The Lounge and configures it as a system service.
 * Installs Caddy and configures it as a reverse proxy to serve The Lounge over HTTPS.
+* Configures automatic security updates of system packages.
+(With automatic restarts, when needed.)

 Then, to add a user, SSH in and run: